Esri/calcite-web/CONTRIBUTING.md

 ### Dist

 The `/dist` directory is what gets delivered to the end user when the framework is downloaded or installed via package manager.
 Every file in the `/dist` is generated, and editing files in here is futile.
-Its not tracked by git, so any changes made in the `/dist` folder can not be checked in to source control.
 Any changes made to any file in this folder will be overwritten by the build process.

-We distribute the source files as Sass and ES6 JavaScript, and also compiled files that are usable directly in the browser as CSS and ES5 JavaScript.
-There is some serious tooling that automates this entire process.

 ### Docs